12 Things To Expect From A Maine Coon Kitten

 6. Good With Other Pets

-On a different note, Maine Coons are prone to loneliness and are almost always happier if there is another cat in the house.
+On a different note, Maine Coons are prone to loneliness and happier if there is another cat in the house.
 Especially if it is another Maine Coon!

-Be aware though that not all standard cat breeds are receptive to welcoming a Maine Coon cat into their home, since they may have stronger territorial traits.
+However, not all cat breeds are receptive to welcoming a Maine Coon into their home, as they may have stronger territorial traits.

-We strongly recommend that you introduce your new Maine Coon kitten slowly and carefully into a household where other pets (particularly cats) live.
+These cats are not known for being hugely territorial, though existing cats might be.
+Therefore, we strongly recommend you introduce your Maine Coon kitten slowly and carefully into a household where other pets (particularly cats) live.

 Socializing between your Maine Coon kitten and other animals is excellent for their mental well-being later in life (source 1,2).